CCN-Support/CCN_Wiki/docs/source/mri.rst

 ^^^^^^^^^^^^^
 The MR suite is equipped with a dedicated iMac computer running Mac OS High Sierra for the purpose of:

 ..
-Coment: We used to have a dual-boot Windows 10 partition on the control room iMac, but retired it since no one uses it.
+Comment: We used to have a dual-boot Windows 10 partition on the control room iMac, but retired it since no one uses it.

 **Visual presentation:**